sancons20/calendar-card-pro/README.md

 - An object with the following properties:
   - `entity`: Calendar entity ID (required)
   - `color`: Custom color for events from this calendar (optional)

+### Actions

+Both `tap_action` and `hold_action` support the following options:
+- `action`: The type of action (more-info, navigate, call-service, url)
+- `navigation_path`: Path for navigate action
+- `url_path`: URL for url action
+- `service`: Service to call (for call-service action)
+- `service_data`: Service data (for call-service action)

+### Update Interval

+The card primarily relies on real-time updates through Home Assistant's WebSocket connection and dashboard refreshes.
+The `update_interval` (12 hours) is only used as a fallback cache duration to prevent unnecessary API calls.
+It is not recommended to set a shorter interval as this could lead to excessive API calls without providing any benefits, since real-time updates are already handled through WebSocket.
+In normal operation, you'll see updates immediately as they happen in your calendars.

 ## Example Configurations